In Scotland, diabetic eye screening is offered to people aged 12 and over with type 1 or type 2 diabetes

 Diabetic eye screening has resumed in Scotland.
 The NHS uses previous screening results to prioritise appointments for patients at the highest risk of sight loss.

 While you’re waiting for your appointment, it’s important to be symptom aware.
-Phone your optician if you have diabetes and notice any changes to your sight.
+Phone your optometrist (optician) if you have diabetes and notice any changes to your sight.

 Diabetic retinopathy is an eye condition caused when high blood sugar levels damage the cells in the retina.
 This can happen if you have type 1 or type 2 diabetes.